sblandford/LHLSWifiTranslation/README.md

 docker-compose build

 # To use

 ## Start the Dockers
 docker-compose up

+# To Test with test tones

+Run the test-tones.sh file to create sine wave test tones on each translation channel.
+Any recent version of FFmpeg can be used for this.

-## Send an audio source to the LHLS transcoder
+## Send a real audio source to the LHLS transcoder

 The transcoders listen for RTP packets as input since this is the most practical way I could think of to get audio into the Docker.